De Vlindertuin

 Booking and logistics

 De Vlindertuin opens Wednesday through Saturday, evenings only (6 PM to 10 PM).
-Monday, Tuesday, and Sunday are dark.
+Monday, Tuesday, Sunday are dark.
 That four-day window, combined with what is evidently a compact room given the farmhouse format, makes this a hard booking.
 Plan a minimum of three to four weeks ahead for weekday sittings; weekend tables during summer and the festive season will require more lead time.
-There is no phone or website listed in publicly available data, so your leading approach is to search for current booking channels directly , the restaurant's online presence should surface reservation links or contact details.
+There is no phone or website listed in publicly available data, so your leading approach is to search for current booking channels directly, the restaurant's online presence should surface reservation links or contact details.

 Zuidlaren is accessible by train from Groningen (the nearest major city, roughly 20 kilometres south).
 If you're building a wider itinerary around the region, De Groene Lantaarn in Staphorst and Brut172 in Reijmerstok are other regional starred options worth pairing on an extended northeastern Netherlands trip.
 For broader planning, see our full Zuidlaren restaurants guide, hotels in Zuidlaren, and experiences in the area.

-Google reviewers rate De Vlindertuin at 4.8 from 229 reviews , a score that holds up well for a destination restaurant drawing from a wide geographic catchment.
 High scores at volume, for a restaurant of this type and location, indicate consistent execution rather than occasional brilliance.

 Dress code is not formally stated, but given the Michelin context and the farmhouse setting, smart casual is a reasonable baseline.
-The room's character will probably make you want to dress up slightly , not black-tie, but not jeans either.
+The room's character will probably make you want to dress up slightly, not black-tie, but not jeans either.

 Quick reference: Michelin 1 Star (2024) · €€€ · Wed–Sat, 6 PM–10 PM · Hard booking · Zuidlaren, Drenthe · Terrace available (seasonal).